Sailing the seas, you spot a ship in the distance with fuchsia lights gleaming from the prow.

 Ignite your lantern with a blue Flame of Fate.

 Time to choose which one of your crew will be used for bait.
 There’s no real trick to this.
 “Just keep swimming.
 Just keep swimming.”
-Eventually, you’ll lure a shark.
+Eventually, you’ll lure a shark or Siren.

 If you find a shark, and it doesn’t seem terribly interested, try firing a shot at it—or swim right up and use your sword to give it a “thwack!”
 It shouldn’t be long now.